TobiasNx/metafacturewiki/Flux-user-guide.md

 There are two options: either you check out the source code in your favorite IDE, or you unzip a distribution of Metafacture into a directory of your choice.
 A distribution can be downloaded here: http://culturegraph.github.com

+You might also want to take a look at the Metafacture-IDE project: [[https://github.com/culturegraph/metafacture-ide]].

 # Running Flux

 If you are working with the source code directly, execute the class `org.culturegraph.mf.Flux`.
 If you are working with a distribution of Metafacture, execute the script `flux.sh` or `flux.bat` in the `bin/` folder.